Skip to content

 HIKING AND ACTIVITY WEEKENDS

-Normally we hire for the exclusive use of a Youth Hostel or similar accommodation, sometimes it can be a hotel or lodge.
-AAA almost always hosts breakfast and evening meals as we are very particular about maintaining a reputation for providing quality food on our weekends.
-We will be there to greet you on arrival and allocate rooms etc. There is always a warm supper on a Friday night followed by homemade cake.
-The weekends then take on a well-rehearsed routine that ensures we can maximize the time for hiking.
+Normally, we hire for the exclusive use of a Youth Hostel or similar accommodation, sometimes it can be a hotel or lodge.
+AAA almost always hosts breakfast and evening meals, as we are very particular about maintaining a reputation for providing quality food on our weekends.
+We will be there to greet you on arrival and allocate rooms, etc. There is always a warm supper on a Friday night, followed by homemade cake.
+The weekends then take on a well-rehearsed routine that ensures we can maximise the time for hiking.

 OVERSEAS TRIPS

-We enjoy experiencing new places and we are sure you do, too.
+We enjoy experiencing new places, and we are sure you do, too.
 So we are always looking to host hiking-orientated trips in new overseas locations.
-We typically organise the accommodation, catering etc as well as plan with detail the hikes in the local areas.
-Often we will pick you up from the local airport or provide you with details to organise your own transfers to the accommodation.
+We typically organise the accommodation, catering, etc, as well as plan in detail the hikes in the local areas.
+Often, we will pick you up from the local airport or provide you with details to organise your own transfers to the accommodation.
 We will even recommend flights and help you coordinate your travel arrangements with others in the group.

 Who are we?